enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 Descriptions of the individual services can be found in the [System Architecture](#system-architecture) section.

-## Multistaged GitHub CI Pipeline
+## CI/CD Pipeline and Deployment Strategy
-A clear separation between the build and run stages is a key principle of modern application architecture [@twelvefactor].
+A clear separation between the build and deployment phases is a key principle of modern application architecture [@twelvefactor].
 In this project, each service was packaged as a custom Docker image.
-The build stage was fully automated using a GitHub CI pipeline, while the run stage consisted of deploying these images as containers on the production server.
+The build phase was fully automated using a GitHub CI pipeline, while the deployment phase consisted of deploying these images as containers on the production server.

 The pipeline is triggered by the creation of a new Git tag.
 Once triggered, parallel jobs build the Docker images for each service.
+This dedicated build server is also responsible for building images for the appropriate target architectures.
 The resulting images are tagged according to the Git version and pushed to a private container registry hosted on BFH’s GitLab.
 From there, the server can securely pull the images and run the containers.

 This approach ensures reproducible, versioned deployments and centralized control over image distribution.
 Using a private registry improves reliability and avoids dependency on public registries.
 Versioning with Git tags also allows for easy rollbacks in case of errors or regressions.

-Because the build stage does not run on the deployment environment, it avoids spreading the full Git repository across multiple systems, reducing the risk of accidental source code leakage.
+Because the build phase does not run on the deployment environment, it avoids spreading the full Git repository across multiple systems, reducing the risk of accidental source code leakage.
 Although this is not a critical point for this project, since the codebase is not proprietary, it reflects good practice.
 It’s worth noting, however, that this protection does not apply to services written in interpreted languages, where source code remains accessible within the container.

 # Technology Stack
 This section provides an overview of the technologies and tools used in the project, along with the reasoning behind their selection.
-Choices were guided by factors such as developer familiarity, compatibility, community support, and alignment with the project’s goals and constraints.
+Choices were guided by factors such as developer familiarity, compatibility, community support, open-source availability, and alignment with the project’s goals and constraints.

 ## MQTT Broker
 The team selected Eclipse Mosquitto as the MQTT broker.
 It is lightweight, widely used in IoT systems, and offers excellent community support.
 Its reliability and ease of integration made it a good choice.
-Additionally, the team had prior training with Mosquitto through the IoT specialization course.
+Additionally, the team had prior training with Mosquitto through the IoT specialization course [@mosquitto].

 ## Reverse Proxy
 Although several reverse proxy solutions were briefly considered (e.g., NGINX, Traefik), the team opted for Caddy, as the project only required a small number of simple reverse proxy rules.
-Caddy offers automatic HTTPS, a user-friendly configuration syntax, and minimal maintenance overhead, features that aligned well with the project’s goals and time constraints.
+Caddy offers automatic HTTPS, a user-friendly configuration syntax, and minimal maintenance overhead, features that aligned well with the project’s goals and time constraints [@caddy].

 ## Time-Series Database
 The use of InfluxDB as the time-series database was a requirement defined by the stakeholder from the outset.
 InfluxDB was already familiar to the stakeholder and provided a good fit for the type and volume of time-series data collected by the system.

 ## RDF Triplestore
 For persistent storage and querying of RDF data, the team evaluated multiple triplestore options and ultimately selected Apache Jena Fuseki.
 Fuseki is open-source, lightweight, and easy to set up, either as a standalone Docker container or integrated into Java applications via Maven.
-Compared to alternatives such as Blazegraph, which is no longer actively maintained, or GraphDB Free, which imposes limitations in its free version, Fuseki provided a more reliable and unrestricted solution.
-Commercial tools like Stardog or Amazon Neptune were also considered but were outside the scope of the project in terms of scale and cost.
+Compared to alternatives such as Blazegraph, which is no longer actively maintained, or GraphDB Free, which imposes limitations in its free version, Fuseki provided a more reliable and unrestricted solution. \
+While commercial tools like Stardog or Amazon Neptune were briefly surveyed to provide a broader overview, they were not considered viable options due to the project's scale and cost constraints.
 Fuseki had already been used successfully in a previous project, where it proved effective and simple to work with.
 The only notable limitation is the lack of built-in role-based access control for managing users and permissions [@fuseki].

 ## SPARQL Query Editor
 To enable users to interact with the triplestore, a graphical SPARQL query editor was also required.
 The team evaluated several tools and selected YASGUI, a widely used and actively maintained editor.
 YASGUI offers helpful features such as syntax highlighting, validation, and autocompletion [@yasgui].
 One of its most valuable capabilities is its plugin architecture, which allows for custom extensions, for example, rendering query results directly on a map, making it ideal for enhancing user experience in this project.